-1 Do they have experience in educational construction? ь educational construction?
+4 Do they have experience in ١. educational construction?

-- 2. Can they develop a reliable budget estimate which will accurately reflect the building to be designed? - 3.
-Will they provide comprehensive cost estimating, scheduling and value engineering? - Does their staff include mechanical and electrical specialists?
+- 2. Can they develop a reliable budget estimate which will accurately reflect the building to be designed? - Will they provide comprehensive cost estimating, scheduling and value engineering? - 4.
+Does their staff include mechanical and electrical specialists?

-YE 9 NO 11 0 UU

-University of Missouri Law School Columbia: Missouri
+YES NO

-- 5. Will you benefit from the objectivity of an independent architect and construction manager, striving to provide you the most for your money?
-Is their field staff experienced - 6.
-Is their field staff experienced in building on busy campuses? - Can they provide a Guaranteed Maximum Price, if you so desire?
+Will you benefit from the objectivity of an independent architect and construction

+C Is their field staff experienced U. Is their field staff experienced in building on busy campuses?

-McCarthy is the single source for which all the answers are "Yes."
+7 Can they provide a

+/.
+Can they provide a Guaranteed Maximum

+Price, if you so desire?

 For more information call (314) 968-3300.